 2. Khaki Campbell duck

 Khaki Campbell (Anas platyrhynchos domesticus) ducks were introduced at the turn of the century and are a cross between Mallard, Rouen, and Runner ducks.
 Campbell ducks were introduced in 1898 and the Khaki variety three years later.
-This type of duck has a characteristic brown color, has extremely active habits, does well in a good range, and shows a little desire for swimming.
+This type of duck has a characteristic brown color, has extremely active habits, does well in good range, and shows a little desire for swimming.

 These ducks are good layers, they lay as many as 300 or more eggs a year which are fairly large, thick-shelled, and weigh 70 to 75 grams each.